pzychotic/ClickSaver/README.md

 ## Compilation

-The toolchain is currently set to v100 (VS2010) to get CS to also run under WinXP.
-For some reason it doesn't work with v120_xp, yet.
+VS2015 with the toolchain set to v140_xp to get CS to also run under WinXP.
-The solution should also work directly in VS2010, or any newer VS version as long as the toolchain is set to v100.
+The solution should also work in VS2010 or any newer VS versions.

 ## Quick history tour